CDLUC3/ezid/doc/apidoc.2.rst

 identifiers."
 They are ordinary long-term identifiers in almost all respects, including resolvability, except that EZID deletes them after 2 weeks.
-An additional difference is that citation metadata for test identifiers is not uploaded to external search services.
+An additional difference is that citation metadata for test identifiers is not uploaded to external services.

 All user accounts are permitted to create test identifiers.
 EZID also provides an "apitest" account that is permitted to create only test